Maltese Australians: History

 The first Maltese to arrive in Australia was possibly transportee John Pace in June 1790, though it is not clear if he was transported from Malta or if he was Maltese at all.
 The first certain Maltese to arrive in Australia were convicts around 1810.
 The first Maltese immigrant (as opposed to convict or bonded servant) is thought to have been Antonio Azzopardi who arrived in 1838.
 Many attempts were made at organised mass migration throughout the 19th century but it was only in 1883 the first group of 70 labourers (and nine stowaways) arrived.

 Historically, Maltese immigrants were subject to the White Australia policy.
 In 1916, a group of 214 Maltese agricultural labourers left for Melbourne aboard a French ship, due to arrive on the date of the conscription referendum.
 When this became known in Australia, supporters of the "No" vote claimed that the government was importing cheap "coloured labour" to replace Australian workers conscripted for overseas service.
 The Maltese were called "coloured job jumpers" and the Australian Workers' Union described them as a "black menace".
 Realising the political danger of allowing the Maltese to land, Prime Minister Billy Hughes – who supported the "Yes" vote – refused them entry under the Immigration Restriction Act 1901, and they were forced to land in Nouméa, New Caledonia.
 This decision was controversial, as the Maltese were popular among ex-servicemen due to their support for the war effort.
 After three months, they were allowed to re-enter Australia, but only after being detained upon arrival for another two weeks.
-The migrants became known in Malta as "il-tfal ta Billy Hughes" ("the children of Billy Hughes").
+The migrants became known in Malta as "it-tfal ta' Billy Hughes" ("the children of Billy Hughes").